ayw2026/ayw2026.github.io/_pages/info.md

 - **[Cargoful](https://cargoful.tech) Best Paper Award** – Participation is automatic and limited to authors submitting a paper to the Springer volume; prize: €300.

 More details will be available soon.

+--

+## Main Theme and Topics

+“*Measure what is measurable, and make measurable what is not so.*” – Galileo Galilei.

+The primary theme of the 10AYW is “Optimization between determinism and uncertainty”, offering the opportunity to reflect on the degree of abstraction of the mathematical models we formulate and solve, on their adherence to the original problems under our study, and therefore on the corresponding gaps that remain to be closed, at least ideally.
+Indeed, reality is stochastic and dynamic by nature, and, as it is continuously evolving and changing, always representing it exactly is impossible.
+Nonetheless, the discipline of Operations Research has reached such a maturity that it can dedicate itself not only to problems in deterministic-static contexts.
+This does not imply stopping studying these well-defined and reassuring (yet sometimes NP-hard) problems or putting them aside.
+On the contrary, in all the most widespread paradigms to address and integrate uncertain information (i.e., from Stochastic Programming to Robust Optimization, passing through Distributionally Robust Optimization, Chance Constrained Programming, and Bilevel Optimization), the “ex-post” versions and single-level reformulations are always used as benchmarks and as a base to build sharper and sharper approximations of the unknown.

+By following, in a certain sense, Galileo's suggestion, what is generally done is re-exploiting the knowledge, skills, and competences developed for something known and “measurable” to solve something probable or a worst case under some assumptions, thus making “measurable what is not so”.
+Handling all this in both static and multi-stage settings is not easy.
+Still, Operations Research is not alone but naturally joins forces with other branches of Mathematics and Computer Science that have established themselves in recent decades, such as Machine Learning and Data Science: prescription meets prediction.
+Among the main challenges to tackle, we find the following: how to overcome drawbacks of uncertainty paradigms such as the critical number of scenarios in Stochastic Programming or the over conservatism of static Robust Optimization; how to reduce the distance between nice theoretical results and expensive runtimes needed to solve more than just numerical examples; and, in this regard, we cannot ignore data availability and quality.
+Therefore, there is plenty of research work from both the methodological and computational sides.

+We invite any interested young researchers and practitioners, not mandatorily attendees of the workshop, to contribute to the discussion of this relevant and actual theme by submitting an abstract or a short paper (8-10 pages) on a variety of topics, including but not limited to the following ones (in alphabetical order):
+- Artificial Intelligence
+- Big Data Analytics and Optimization
+- Bilevel Optimization
+- Chance-constrained Programming
+- City Logistics
+- Control Theory and System Dynamics
+- Covering and Location
+- Cutting and Packing
+- Data Mining and Classification
+- Data-driven Optimization
+- Decision-making under Uncertainty
+- Decision Support Systems
+- Disaster Management
+- Discrete and Combinatorial Optimization
+- Emergency and Humanitarian Logistics
+- Energy, Environment, and Natural Resources
+- Exact Methods
+- Financial Modeling and Risk Management
+- Game Theory
+- Global Optimization
+- Graph Theory and Network Optimization
+- Health Care and Outbreak Management
+- Homeland Security and Infrastructure Protection
+- Heuristics and Metaheuristics
+- ICT and Computer and Mobile Networks
+- Industrial Production
+- Linear and Nonlinear Programming
+- Logistics and Supply Chain Management
+- Machine Learning
+- Mathematical Programming
+- Multi-objective Optimization
+- Multiple-Criteria Decision Making
+- Network Analytics
+- Optimization Software
+- OR Teaching
+- Planning and Project Management
+- Railway and Air Traffic Problems
+- Robust and Distributionally Robust Optimization
+- Routing and Transportation
+- Scheduling and Timetabling
+- Simulation and Queuing Theory
+- Soft OR
+- Stochastic Programming